Ragamuffin cat: History

-Ragdoll background
+Ragamuffin background

-In the 1960s, a regular, non-pedigreed, white, domestic long-haired cat named Josephine (of unknown Angora or Persian stock), who had produced several litters of typical kittens, eventually produced a litter of unusually docile kittens.
-When the subsequent litter produced more of the same, Ann Baker (an established cat breeder) purchased several kittens from the owner and set out to create what is now known as the Ragdoll.
-The sires were of unrecorded Birman or Burmese ancestry.
+Ragamuffins originated from the Ragdoll breed in the 1960s by Ann Baker in California.
+Originally one of the characteristics of the Ragdoll was its tendency to be limp and comfortable when handled, and it was from these characteristics that it got its name.
+A group of Ragdoll breeders aspired to create a breed that would keep the positive features of the Ragdoll while allowing for more breeding freedom.
+This breed was created in an effort to achieve this purpose.
+Thus, the Ragamuffin breed came into existence with its nature along with a wide range of colors and patterns.
+Today these cats bring charm and love to households worldwide as a combination.

 In 1975, after a group of IRCA Ragdoll breeders left, Baker decided to spurn traditional cat breeding associations.
-She trademarked the name "Ragdoll" and “Cherubim” and set up her own registry, International Ragdoll Cat Association (IRCA).
+She trademarked the name "Ragdoll" and "Cherubim" and set up her own registry, International Ragdoll Cat Association (IRCA).
 Baker imposed stringent standards on anyone who wanted to breed or sell cats under that name.
 The IRCA Ragdolls were also not allowed to be registered in other breed associations.